What is the software development process and how can it be improved?

 • What problem will it solve?

-All of these are general questions that allow the company to crystallize their ideas and perform the initial risk analysis.
-Once all the requirements have been gathered, it's time to carry out the requirements analysis.
+These general questions allow the company to crystallize its ideas and perform the initial risk analysis.
+Once all the requirements have been gathered, it's time to analyze them.

 But that's not everything that happens during this stage.
 Once the requirements analysis is complete, the testing team should start planning test scenarios.

-In this stage, the team is ready to prepare a software design based on the Requirements Specification Document that allows determining the hardware system requirements and the overall system architecture.
+In this stage, the team is ready to prepare a software design based on the Requirements Specification Document to determine the hardware system requirements and the overall system architecture.

 What is the objective of this stage?
 Design specifications are the key product of this phase.
-They serve as a guideline for the next stage in the software development lifecycle, implementation, or coding.
+They serve as a guideline for the next software development lifecycle, implementation, or coding stage.
+Once the designs are ready and accepted by the customer, the acceptance criteria are refined according to the flow to be in the product.

 What about the testing team?
 The design phase is also the time when testers come up with a testing strategy where they specify what will be tested and how.

-Once the design specification document is ready, it's time for all the stakeholders to review with and offer their feedback and suggestions.
+Once the design specification document is ready, it's time for all the stakeholders to review it and offer feedback and suggestions.

 This is where the team receives the system design document and gets down to work.
-Most of the time, the work will be divided into different modules and units and then further down into tasks.
-It all depends on the software development lifecycle model the team chooses (we're going to talk cover this topic later on).
+Most of the time, the work will be divided into different modules and units and further into tasks.
+It all depends on the software development lifecycle model the team chooses.

 This is the phase where the actual solution is developed.
 It's also the longest phase in the software development lifecycle.

-If you follow all the previous steps carefully and deliver a comprehensive specification document, the development phase should be relatively straightforward and the development team will be productive (except for some possible bumps on the road).
+Suppose you follow all the previous steps carefully and deliver a comprehensive specification document.
+In that case, the development phase should be relatively straightforward, and the development team will be productive (except for some possible bumps on the road).

 Once the code is ready, it needs to be tested against the requirements to ensure that the software product solves the problem of its end-users.
 During this phase, you can expect all kinds of functional testing like integration testing, unit testing, system testing, acceptance testing, design implementation testing, and many others.

-The idea behind this phase is testing your software for errors and deficiencies.
+This phase aims to test your software for errors and deficiencies.
 It's important to fix these issues until the product finally meets the original specifications.
 You wouldn't want to release a buggy solution to your customers.

-Note: Depending on the SDLC model your team picks, testing and development phases can go hand in hand.
-This is the case in agile and lean approaches to software development where the team develops products in small increments that are tested after each iteration.
+Note: Depending on the SDLC model your team picks testing and development phases can go hand in hand depending on the SDLC model your team picks.
+This is the case in agile and lean approaches to software development, where the team develops products in small increments that are tested after each iteration.

 Don't expect the development process to be over once the product is shipped to customers.
 This is when the maintenance phase begins.
 You can be sure that some new problems emerge when end-users start using the system.
 These will have to be solved by the development team.

-• How to avoid it?
+How to avoid it?
 Use models that encourage end-user participation in the process.
-Models like Scrum mitigate this risk because they involve the end-users increasingly with each iteration, ensuring that the solution has a solid product-market fit.
+Models like Scrum mitigate this risk because they increasingly involve the end-users with each iteration, ensuring the solution has a solid product-market fit.

-• How to avoid it?
+How to avoid it?
 By gathering all the requirements and analyzing them in the early stages.
+What's more, involving the customer in the design & backlog refinement phase, and then conducting User Acceptance Tests.
 It's also smart to make the stakeholders understand the potential implications of such late requests.

-• How to avoid it?
+How to avoid it?
 Allocate testers enough time to test the product thoroughly.
-Otherwise, you have no chance of catching bugs or security issues before releasing your software to the end-users.
+Otherwise, you cannot catch bugs or security issues before releasing your software to the end-users.

 How to improve the software development process - 6 tips